Mathnerd314/stroscot/docs/Reference/Values.rst

   # record update
   rec // {b=4, d = 4}
     # {a = 1, b = 4, c = 3, d = 5}

+Once you get to four values, it is best to make a record with named entries instead of using a tuple.

 Maps
 ----